MicrosoftDocs/memdocs/memdocs/intune/configuration/settings-catalog.md

   :::image type="content" source="./media/settings-catalog/search-internet-explorer.png" alt-text="In Settings Catalog, search for Internet Explorer to see all the settings in Microsoft Intune and Endpoint Manager admin center.":::

 - In your policy, use **Add settings** > **Add filter**.
 Select the key, operator, and value.
-In **value**, you can filter to only show the settings that apply to Holographic for Business, Windows Enterprise, and so on:
+In **value**, you can filter to only show the settings that apply to Holographic for Business, Windows Enterprise, and other editions:

   :::image type="content" source="./media/settings-catalog/settings-picker-filter-edition.png" alt-text="In Settings Catalog, filter the settings list by Windows edition in Microsoft Intune and Endpoint Manager admin center.":::

 ## Conflicts

 Conflicts will happen if the same setting is updated to different values.
-The same happens with policies configured using the settings catalog.
+The same conflicts happen with policies configured using the settings catalog.
 For more information on conflict resolution, see:

 - [Monitor device profiles](device-profile-monitor.md#view-conflicts)
 - [Common questions and answers with device policies](device-profile-troubleshoot.md)